bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 So we can see that quadratic variation is not very important for most functions we are used to seeing i.e., ones with continuous derivatives.
-In cases where this is not true, we cannot use the mean value theorem to simplify quadratic variation, so we potentially will get something that is non-zero.
+In cases where this is not true, we cannot use the mean value theorem to simplify quadratic variation and we potentially will get something that is non-zero.

-For the Wiener process in particular, we do not have a continuous derivative and cannot use the mean value theorem as in Equation 2.19, so we end up with a non-zero quadratic variation.
+For the Wiener process in particular, we do not have a continuous derivative and cannot use the mean value theorem as in Equation 2.19, so we end up with non-zero quadratic variation.
 To see this, let's take a look at the absolute value function :math:`f(t) = |t|` in Figure 3.
 On the interval :math:`(-2, 5)`, the slope between the two points is :math:`\frac{3}{7}`, but nowhere in this interval is the slope of the absolute value function :math:`\frac{3}{7}` (it's